 - you are liable for child care fees for your child.

-Guardians, including foster parents and grandparents, responsible for the day-to-day care of children/grandchildren may be eligible for Family Assistance and should contact the Family Assistance Office for more information.
+Guardians, including foster parents and grandparents, responsible for the day-to-day care of children/grandchildren may be eligible for the Child Care Benefit and Child Care Rebate.

-For more information have a look at the Family Assistance Office site: Child Care Benefit
+For more information have a look at the Department of Human Services site:

 Books for children

 - There are many books for children about going to child care.
 You could talk to the children's librarian at your local library to locate some that may suit your child.